Physical Therapy Guide to Complex Regional Pain Syndrome

 Although research has not yet determined why CRPS occurs, physical therapy has been shown to help with managing its symptoms, improving function, and increasing the quality of life for people with CRPS.

 Most people with CRPS experience:

-- Extreme sensitivity to light touch—a symptom known as tactile hyperesthesia.
-Common everyday activities, such as wearing clothing, bathing, or applying skin creams or lotions may become very difficult and uncomfortable.
+- Extreme sensitivity to light touch.
+Common everyday activities, such as wearing clothing, bathing, or applying skin creams or lotions, may become difficult and uncomfortable.

-- Significant pain, often described as burning, stabbing, grinding, or throbbing that is often more extreme than what would be expected from the original injury.
+- Significant pain, often described as burning, pins and needles, stabbing, grinding, or throbbing.
+The pain is often more extreme than what would be expected from the original injury.